markshapiro/react-dynamic-content/README.md

         setTimeout(()=>resolve(true), 600)
       });
     }
-    //if mousedown/touchend then disable promise generated form mousemove if was else{
+    //if mousedown/touchend then disable promise generated from mousemove (if was) else{
       isDown = false;
     }